Big tech lifts equities as Biden rebuilding plan in focus

 The relentless rise of U.S. bond yields, with 10-year yields on course for their biggest quarterly rise since the fourth quarter of 2016, earlier weighed on sentiment even as Chinese data suggested a solid global economic recovery.

-Big tech surged on Wall Street, with Apple Inc, Microsoft Corp, Amazon.com Inc, Tesla Inc and Facebook Inc pushing the benchmark S&P 500 to a fresh peak and lifting the Nasdaq more than 1%.
+Big tech surged on Wall Street, with Apple Inc, Microsoft Corp, Amazon.com Inc, Tesla Inc and Facebook Inc pushing the benchmark S&P 500 to a fresh peak and lifting the Nasdaq 2% higher at one point.

-In Europe, shares drifted slightly lower.
-The regional STOXX 600 index fell 0.1%, but was on course for its second straight month of gains.
-Britain’s blue-chip FTSE 100 index fell 0.9% as online food delivery firm Deliveroo closed down 30% on its first day of trading.
+In Europe, shares closed slightly lower.
+The regional STOXX 600 index fell 0.2%, but posted its second straight month of gains and best since April 2020.
+Britain’s blue-chip FTSE 100 index fell 0.9% as online food delivery firm Deliveroo fell 30% on its first day of trading.

-Britain’s economy grew more than expected, 1.3%, in the final quarter of last year, but still shrank the most in more than three centuries in 2020 as a whole.
+U.S. private employers hired the most workers in six months in March as more Americans got vaccinated against COVID-19 and pushed the economy toward a broader reopening, which is expected to unleash a strong wave of pent-up demand in coming months.

+The ADP National Employment Report was slightly below economists’ expectations, but the jump in hiring aligned with a recent improvement in labor market conditions.

 Graphic: Deliveroo shares plunge in London debut